-Experienced Guidance for Adoption
+Experienced Guidance for All Families

 Adoption is usually an exciting time for those welcoming a new family member.
 However, it can also be a stressful, emotional, and sometimes sensitive time, particularly for a biological mother seeking to place a child for adoption, as well as the biological father of such a child.
 Regardless of your roll in an adoption, I will provide you with legal advice and guidance that is tailored to your family and your particular situation.
 I have been providing experienced, compassionate and committed representation in adoption cases throughout the area since 2005.